-Talk to other families for their experiences and top tips
+Talk to other families for their experiences and tips

-Please note: we promote blogs we think might be of interest to our members but the opinions expressed in them are not necessarily our own.
+Please note: we promote blogs we think might be of interest to you but the opinions expressed in them are not necessarily our own.

 These books are also useful for explaining surgery to your child.

 Franklin Goes to the Hospital, Paulette Bourgeois and Brenda Clark, Kids Can Press